 Fairy lights and candles can be picked up for next to nothing, but they create such a warm, festive atmosphere.
 Lights can usually be found for a few pounds in the supermarkets, bargain shops or on Amazon, and they’ll look great year after year.
 Buy LED for cheaper running costs, a longer life span and to be more environmentally friendly.

 Download and print my colour-in paper chain to keep the kids busy and make the whole house feel festive.
 It’ll only cost you a few bits of paper and paper chains look so effective – print as many times as you like and watch it grow longer and longer!

-Why not create a nature based wreath, fireplace garland or centrepiece from bits and bobs you can forage from nature?
+Why not create a nature based wreath, fireplace garland or centrepiece from bits and bobs you can forage from the woods?
 Free, beautiful and eco-friendly – win, win, win!
 Pine cones, leaves and foliage look brilliant as they are or spray painted.
-For more wreath ideas and inspiration read my post on DIY wreaths, or check out my pine cone centrepiece ideas.
+For more ideas and inspiration read my post on how to make your own wreath, or check out my pine cone centrepiece ideas.

 Shop the sales

 If your decorations have seen better days, and they’re in need of an update, put a little money aside and head out just after Christmas and into the beginning of January.
 After Christmas, everything is sold off so cheaply; I particularly love The Range – they have a brilliant selection of Christmas bits which will be discounted by 70% in the new year.

 The supermarkets can be a great place to shop too.
 I popped into Sainsbury’s on boxing day to pick up some last minute bits before heading to family last year, and came out with beautiful 7ft artificial tree for just £12.50.
 Shopping after the big day is well worth the wait.